Ddylen/F-FI224-4/docs/prerequisites.md

 With the above completed, the demo can be run by executing the file 'bin/OpenPoseDemo', either by double clicking it or through the command line.

-Using the command line allows a number of additional parameters to be specified, like which camera to use (if there are multiple), the maximum number of people to track in an image, whether to save the resulting joint positions and in what format they would be saved, and whether to save the video of the human skeletons superimposed on the input video, etc.
+Using the command line allows a number of additional parameters to be specified, like which camera to use (if there are multiple), the maximum number of people to track in an image, whether to save the resulting joint positions and in what format they should be saved, and whether to save the video of the human skeletons superimposed on the input video, etc.

-The way the output of the demo is/can be structures is [described here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/output.md)
+The way the output of the demo is/can be structured is [described here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/output.md)

 #### Issues with the OpenPose Windows Portable Demo

-At least twice during this project windows defender on the labs Windows 10 dell PC has (apparently spontaneously) started declaring an error message that 'this file cannot be run on this pc' when attempting to run the demo.
-Uninstalling (i.e. deleting the OpenPose folder) and reinstalling OpenPose a described above fixes this issue when it comes up
+At least twice during this project windows defender on the labs Windows 10 dell PC has (apparently spontaneously) started raising an error message that 'this file cannot be run on this pc' when attempting to run the demo.
+Uninstalling (i.e. deleting the OpenPose folder) and reinstalling OpenPose as described above fixes this issue when it comes up

 ### PyKinect2